 - Data View Mode allows the user to see the stored measured data on the SD card. - When entering the mode, the current or the last stored folder/series is prefilled by default for a quick access to the last stored series.
 However, any SD card stored data are accessible. - Operations in DAT mode - Key [Enter] .. shows the data of the selected folder/series.
 If the series needs multiple screens to show the data, pressing [Enter] shows the next screen.
 The screen counter (D0, D1, D2,...) is on right side of the status line. - Key [Next] .. increases the series counter - Key [Back] .. decreases the series counter.
 If the current series is S00, it decreases the folder counter and shows the series S00 in that folder.
-This allows to quickly move across the folders. - o Long press of [Next][Back] jumps fast over 10 values. - o In order to view internal memory measurements, go to Fint folder which is at minus one position from F000.
+This allows to quickly move across the folders. - Long press of [Next][Back] jumps fast over 10 values. - o In order to view internal memory measurements, go to Fint folder which is at minus one position from F000. - Folder/Session Management (FSM) mode enables (a) a direct access to setting Folder and Session number, (b) listing Series files in Folder, (c) deleting Series, (d) deleting Folder. - FSM mode is activated by a long press of [Enter] in DAT mode. - When deleting Folder/Series, the time progress sequence of Folder/Session is preserved.
+The newer one will go after the highest number already used. - If the maximum value of the Folder range number is reached, the device tries to find some unused number in Folder sequence.
+If there is no one, the device prompts the user for an action to empty the space.
+If the deleted Folder or Session is the last one, than its number is reused, otherwise it is increased as usual.